Skip to main content

 size_approxApproximate number of live keys in this keyspace

-Keyspace IDs appear in analytics queries as key_space_id and in Sentinel configuration when connecting a keyspace to a deployment.
+KeySpace IDs appear in analytics queries as key_space_id and in Sentinel configuration when connecting a keyspace to a deployment.

 Key format